Bumblebee00/SymbolicIntegration.jl/README.md

 - - others, see [Common probelms when translating rules](#common-probelms-when-translating-rules)
 - If the problem is quite common in other rules: implement in the translation script and transalte the rule again, otherwise fix it manually in the .jl file

+The rules not yet translated are mainly those from sections 4 to 8

 ## Common probelms when translating rules
 ### Funciton not translated
 If you encounter a normal function that is not translated by the script, it will stay untranslated, with square brakets, like this: